 When and how do I register for MTrek?

-The list of treks will be released during GBR in April 2018.
-Please check back for updates.
+The list of treks was released during GBR in April 2019.

 What if I need to join a trek a few days late or leave a few days early?